El1teWatermelonGames/Pixel-Console-Image-Viewer/README.md

 ## How to render an image

 To render an image place the .pci file inside the same directory as the renderer (this applies to **all** versions of the program).
 Once you run the render just enter the image file's name.
-You can render the image with the color code printed over the image.
+You can render the image with the color code printed over the image by writing "pat." infront of the file.